A starter guide for Evals

 Tool use

-There are a couple of tools that might be helpful to know for evals, e.g. Langchain or the OpenAI evals framework.
-Both of these are early-stage packages and come with their own flaws but they might still be helpful in your workflow or inspire you to write better ones.
+There are a couple of other tools that might be helpful to know for evals, e.g. Langchain or the OpenAI evals framework (no longer supported).
+Both of these are early-stage packages and come with their own flaws, but they might still be helpful in your workflow or inspire you to write better ones.

 Generalist